UPPMAX/HPC-python/docs/day3/seaborn-new.rst

    plt.ylabel('Fuel Economy [mpg]')
    plt.show()

-The only kwarg shown that we didn't cover already is `marginal_tick`, which shows the y-axis ticks for the marginal probability distributions (the smoothed histograms along the sides).
-Normally they are off (``False``) to avoid overlap with the main axis ticks.

 By default the main plot is a scatter plot, and the marginal plots are either histograms if the data are not shaded by a categorical variable, or KDEs if the ``hue`` kwarg is used.
-The type of central plot can be changed with the ``kind`` kwarg, (see `the documentation on joint plots for options <https://seaborn.pydata.org/generated/seaborn.jointplot.html>__).
+The type of central plot can be changed with the ``kind`` kwarg, (see `the documentation on joint plots for options and other kwargs <https://seaborn.pydata.org/generated/seaborn.jointplot.html>__).
 Some options change the appearance of the marginal distributions.

 Heatmap and Clustermap
 ^^^^^^^^^^^^^^^^^^^^^^